tutorialzine/jQuery-FullScreen/readme.md

 # jQuery FullScreen Plugin

-A jQuery 1.7 plugin that wraps around the *Full Screen API* and works around various browser differences.
+A jQuery 1.7 plugin that wraps around the *[Full Screen API](https://developer.mozilla.org/en/DOM/Using_full-screen_mode)* and works around various browser differences.
 Works in FF 10, Chrome and Safari.
-It is useful for presenting users with a easier to read version of your web pages, or zooming *<canvas>* and *<video>* elements.
+It is useful for presenting users with an easier to read version of your web pages, or zooming *&lt;canvas&gt;* and *&lt;video&gt;* elements.

 ## How to use